We agree to all sorts of treatments to make our hair look fresh and lovely, but we are not always fully aware of how those treatments might damage it.

 How Often Can I Bleach My Hair?

-- If your hair has been damaged in any way, you shouldn’t do this on your own.
-Our recommendation is to go to your hairdresser and let him do the strand test – this will determine how long the bleach should stay on your head.
+If your hair has been damaged in any way, you shouldn’t do this on your own.
+We recommend going to your hairdresser and letting him do the strand test – this will determine how long the bleach should stay on your head.

-- This will not overwhelm your hair too much, and it will give it some time to “breathe.”
+This will not overwhelm your hair too much, giving it time to “breathe.”

 Bleaching Own My Own